openshift/origin-aggregated-logging/deployer/README.md

 An invocation supplying a properly signed Kibana cert might be:

-    $ oc secrets new logging-deployer \
+    $ oc create secret generic logging-deployer \
+       --from-file kibana.crt=/path/to/cert \
-       kibana.crt=/path/to/cert kibana.key=/path/to/key
+       --from-file kibana.key=/path/to/key

-## Create Supporting ServiceAccount and Permissions

-The deployer must run under a service account defined as follows:
-(Note: change `:logging:` below to match the project name.)

-    $ oc new-app logging-deployer-account-template
-    $ oc policy add-role-to-user edit --serviceaccount logging-deployer
-    $ oc policy add-role-to-user daemonset-admin --serviceaccount logging-deployer
-    $ oadm policy add-cluster-role-to-user oauth-editor \
-              system:serviceaccount:logging:logging-deployer

-The policy manipulation is required in order for the deployer pod to create secrets, templates, and deployments in the project.
-By default service accounts are not allowed to do this.

-The fluentd deployment also requires a service account which the deployer will create that must be given special privileges.
-Run the following command to add the aggregated-logging-fluentd service account to the privileged SCC (node, change `:logging:` below to the project of your choice):

-    $ oadm policy add-scc-to-user privileged system:serviceaccount:logging:aggregated-logging-fluentd

-Also give the account access to read labels from all pods (again with the correct project):

-    $ oadm policy add-cluster-role-to-user cluster-reader system:serviceaccount:logging:aggregated-logging-fluentd
+### Choose Template Parameters

+When running the deployer in the next step, there are a few parameters that are specified directly if needed:

+* `IMAGE_PREFIX`: Specify the prefix for logging component images; e.g. for "docker.io/openshift/origin-logging-deployer:v1.2.0", set prefix "docker.io/openshift/origin-"
+* `IMAGE_VERSION`: Specify version for logging component images; e.g. for "docker.io/openshift/origin-logging-deployer:v1.2.0", set version "v1.2.0"
+* `MODE`: Mode to run the deployer in; one of `install`, `uninstall`, `reinstall`, `upgrade`, `migrate`, `start`, `stop`. `migrate` refers to the ES UUID data migration that is required for upgrading from version 1.1. `stop` and `start` can be used to safely pause the cluster for maintenance.

 ## Run the Deployer

-You will need to specify the hostname at which Kibana should be exposed to client browsers, and also the master URL where client browsers will be directed for authenticating to OpenShift.
-You should read the [ElasticSearch](#elasticsearch) section below before choosing ElasticSearch parameters for the deployer.
-These and other parameters are available:

-* `KIBANA_HOSTNAME` (required): External hostname where web clients will reach Kibana
-* `PUBLIC_MASTER_URL` (required): External URL for the master, for OAuth purposes
-* `ES_CLUSTER_SIZE` (required): How many instances of ElasticSearch to deploy.
-At least 3 are needed for redundancy, and more can be used for scaling.
-* `ES_INSTANCE_RAM`: Amount of RAM to reserve per ElasticSearch instance (e.g. 1024M, 2G).
-Defaults to 8GB; must be at least 512M (Ref.: [ElasticSearch documentation](https://www.elastic.co/guide/en/elasticsearch/guide/current/hardware.html#_memory).
-* `ES_PVC_SIZE`: Size of the PersistentVolumeClaim to create per ElasticSearch ops instance, e.g. 100G.
-If empty, no PVCs will be created and emptyDir volumes are used instead.
-* `ES_PVC_PREFIX`: Prefix for the names of PersistentVolumeClaims to be created; a number will be appended per instance.
-If they don't already exist, they will be created with size `ES_PVC_SIZE`.
-* `FLUENTD_NODESELECTOR`: The nodeSelector to use for the Fluentd DaemonSet.
-Defaults to "logging-infra-fluentd=true".
-* `ES_NODESELECTOR`: Specify the nodeSelector that Elasticsearch should be use (label=value)
-* `KIBANA_NODESELECTOR`: Specify the nodeSelector that Kibana should be use (label=value)
-* `CURATOR_NODESELECTOR`: Specify the nodeSelector that Curator should be use (label=value)
-* `ENABLE_OPS_CLUSTER`: If "true", configure a second ES cluster and Kibana for ops logs.
-(See [below](#ops-cluster) for details.)
-* `KIBANA_OPS_HOSTNAME`, `ES_OPS_INSTANCE_RAM`, `ES_OPS_PVC_SIZE`, `ES_OPS_PVC_PREFIX`, `ES_OPS_CLUSTER_SIZE`, `ES_OPS_NODESELECTOR`, `KIBANA_OPS_NODESELECTOR`, `CURATOR_OPS_NODESELECTOR`: Parallel parameters for the ops log cluster.
-* `IMAGE_PREFIX`: Specify prefix for logging component images; e.g. for "docker.io/openshift/origin-logging-deployer:v1.1", set prefix "docker.io/openshift/origin-"
-* `IMAGE_VERSION`: Specify version for logging component images; e.g. for "docker.io/openshift/origin-logging-deployer:v1.1", set version "v1.1"
-* `IMAGE_PULL_SECRET`: Specify the name of an existing pull secret to be used for pulling component images from an authenticated registry.
-* `INSECURE_REGISTRY`: Allow the registry for logging component images to be non-secure (not secured with a certificate signed by a known CA)

 You run the deployer by instantiating a template.
-Here is an example with some parameters:
+Here is an example with some parameters (just for demonstration purposes -- none are required):

     $ oc new-app logging-deployer-template \
-               -p KIBANA_HOSTNAME=kibana.example.com \
-               -p ES_CLUSTER_SIZE=1 \
-               -p ES_INSTANCE_RAM=1G \
+               -p IMAGE_VERSION=v1.2.0 \
-               -p PUBLIC_MASTER_URL=https://localhost:8443
+               -p MODE=install

 This creates a deployer pod and prints its name.
+As this is running in `install` mode (which the default), it will create a new deployment of the EFK stack.
 Wait until the pod is running; this can take up to a few minutes to retrieve the deployer image from its registry.
 You can watch it with:

     $ oc get pod/<pod-name> -w

 If it seems to be taking too long, you can retrieve more details about the pod and any associated events with:

     $ oc describe pod/<pod-name>